 rustle of tassels

-We included a concise palette of Japanese Ferns, augmented by native species.
-Dotted sparingly into granite gravel, under Bamboo and trees, this foliar array forms dainty, filigree textures.
-Self-reliant, graceful and resilient, our fronded allies are fast-growing, gleaming in the mellow light.
-Tassel, Soft shield, Wood ferns and Hart's tongue soften the granite rocks and boulders with their foliage – infusing serene aura alongside a multi-stemmed Japanese maple tree.
+We included a concise palette of Japanese Ferns, augmented by native garden species; dotted sparingly into granite gravel, under Bamboo and trees, this foliar array forms dainty, filigree textures.
+Self-reliant, graceful and resilient, our fronded allies are indeed fast-growing, gleaming in the mellow light.
+Tassel, Soft shield, Wood ferns and Hart's tongue soften the granite rocks and boulders with their foliage – infusing serene aura alongside a Japanese maple tree.

 We craned in over 15 tonnes of green granite rocks – this remarkable material was sourced in nearby Kent, forming a narrative for the hard landscaping framework.
 Six unique boulders were positioned across a diagonal axis, decreasing in height to resemble a family's hierarchy.
 The ultimate rock, set within the deck, was transformed into a gentle bubble fountain.
 The water feature demarcates the culmination of this metaphoric mountain ridge, producing subtle reflections as a transversal focal point, while firmly keeping it in the family!

 We often integrate aquatic elements into urban gardens, where they impart an organic layer of resonance and reflection, while expressing a connection to nature.
 Here, a sculptural, green granite boulder was transformed into a miniature, mountainous cascade, and since every crevice, cleft and undulation of this rugged stone has been shaped by millions of years in metamorphic evolvement, its overflowing water is diverted ad hoc through unexpected paths across the irregular rock face.
 Framed with low, clipped Box hedges, while emerging from hardwood decking, the waterfall design augments the garden with soothing reflections, amid a vitalising, green architectural matrix.

 pink confetti snow